 With this understanding of the claim process, you should probably expect a claim settlement to take at least 85 days or just under three months.
 Realistically, you could add several weeks, or even several months, for responding to requests for additional information and negotiating the claim.

-During this time, you should remain patient with both your lawyer and the claims adjuster.
+During this time, you should remain patient with both your San Diego personal injury lawyer and the claims adjuster.
 Your lawyer will push the claims adjuster to settle the claim, but they represent the interests of a huge insurance company and will need time and documentation to settle the claim.

 Our attorneys at Mission Personal Injury Lawyers are standing by to discuss the time frame for your settlement.
 Contact our San Diego office or call us at (619) 777-5555 today for a free consultation.
 We’ll review your case and help you to fight for the settlement you deserve.